eamonnsullivan/github-pr-lib/README.md

 ## Usage

+You will need a Github access token with `repo` permissions.
+This is one way to provide that value:
 ```
 (def token (System/getenv "GITHUB_ACCESS_TOKEN"))
 ```

+All of these methods return the permalink of the new or updated pull request, e.g., `https://github.com/eamonnsullivan/github-pr-lib/pulls/1`.

 ### Create a new pull request
 ```
 (def options {:title "A title for the pull request"
               :body "The body of the pull request"
-              :base "main-branch-name"
-              :branch "your-branch-name"
+              :base "main or master, usually"
+              :branch "the name of the branch you want to merge"
               :draft true
               :maintainerCanModify true})
 (def new-pr-url (create-pull-request token "https://github.com/eamonnsullivan/github-pr-lib" options))
 ```
-The `draft` and `maintainerCanModify` options default to true.
+The `title`, `base` and `branch` are mandatory.
+You can omit the `body`, and the `draft` and `maintainerCanModify` options default to true.

 ### Update a pull request
 ```